petrgazarov/encrypt-message/README.md

 # message-encrypt
-Encrypt a message in-browser and download it in a pdf file
+Encrypt a message completely in-browser and download it in a pdf file